codegeny/codegeny-semver/README.md

 - [ ] Find a better format for the public API than hashes
 - [ ] Allow the maven plugin to declare which dependencies are re-exported in the public API (meaning that the version calculator must take account of the possible change of versions in those dependencies)
+- [ ] Find how to handle multi-modules projects